Great Blue Heron Week

 Cycle the Well Field

-Bring your bike and your friends for a tour of Portland’s drinking water wells!
-Experts from the Portland Water Bureau and the Columbia Slough Watershed Council will lead this sixteen-mile cruise on flat, easy terrain.
-Learn about the safety, functionality and history of Portland’s underground drinking water system, which supplements the main supply from the Bull Run.
+Bring your bike and your friends for a tour of Portland’s Columbia South Shore Well Field!
+Experts from the Portland Water Bureau and the Columbia Slough Watershed Council will lead this 16-mile trip on easy terrain.
+Learn about the safety, functionality and history of Portland’s underground drinking water system, which supplements the main supply from Bull Run.
 Helmets required; light refreshments provided.
-Open to ages twelve and above.
+Open to ages 12 and above.
 Meet at Aloft Portland Airport at Cascade Station, 9920 NE Cascades Pkwy.
 Free.
-Pre-registration required at www.columbiaslough.org or 503-281-1132.
+Pre-registration required; to register, visit the Columbia Slough website or call 503-281-1132.

 Exploring The Intertwine: Birds and Indigenous Plants of Oaks Bottom Wildlife Refuge

-Leaders: Mike Houck and Judy BlueHorse Skelton, Herbalist and Educator.
-This two-mile loop stroll around the Bottoms is appropriate for families and will provide a great opportunity to learn new bird calls and songs, and to learn about native plants and their importance to Native American culture.
-Meet Mike and Judy at the parking lot at the north end of Sellwood Park at SE Sellwood Boulevard and SE 7th Avenue at 5 p.m. sharp.
-Bring binoculars and, if you have one, a spotting scope.
-A hand lens will be useful for plant identification.
+Leaders: Mike Houck and Judy BlueHorse Skelton, Herbalist and Educator and PSU Indigenous Nations Studies Program.
+This two-mile loop stroll around the Bottoms is appropriate for families and will provide a great opportunity to learn new bird calls and songs and learn about native plants and their importance to Native American culture.
+Meet Mike and Judy at the parking lot at the north end of Sellwood Park at SE Sellwood Boulevard and SE 7th Avenue at 3 p.m. sharp.
+Bring binoculars and, if you have one, a hand lens will be handy for plant identification.